hujun-open/k8slan/README.md

 `kubectl apply -f https://github.com/hujun-open/k8slan/releases/download/v0.0.1/all.yaml`

+This installs k8slan in the namespace `k8slan-system`. change the namespace in the `all.yaml` if a different namespace is needed.

 ### installed components
 - a macvtap CNI plugin on each host
 - a k8s namespace: k8slan-system, in the namespace: